Swimmer Ryan Lochte suspended until July 2019 for use of IV

 Lochte was not only suspended 10 months for that debacle, but also forfeited $100,000 in Olympic medal bonus money and was banned from competing in last year's national and world championships.

-But the bigger hit was to his reputation, one that was less than pristine to begin with.

 And now, he's back in hot water.
 USADA agreed to start the 14-month clock on May 24, the day that he posted the photo that no longer can be found on his Instagram page.
-He has previously said that he wants to compete in the 2020 Tokyo Olympics, though those hopes would seem to be in at least some doubt now.
+He reiterated Monday that he wants to compete in the 2020 Tokyo Olympics, though those hopes would seem to be in at least some doubt now.

 Lochte spent much of his career portraying a party-boy image, while his wildly successful exploits in the pool — six Olympic golds, 36 world championship gold medals, no fewer than four world records — were always overshadowed by 28-time Olympic medalist and 23-time Olympic champion Michael Phelps.